Elmsett

 Elmsett is a village and civil parish in Suffolk, England.
 Located around three miles north-east of Hadleigh, it is in Babergh district.
 In 2005, it had a population of 826, reducing to 788 at the 2011 census.

 History

 The first record of Elmsett comes from 995 when it was written Ylmesaeton (Ylme for Elm, Saeten for dwellers).
+The village was in Cosford Hundred.
 By 1900, the village had around 16 farms and the Elmsett Mill, together employing most of the residents.

 In 1932, the village made national news when Charles Westren, a farmer at Elmsett Hall, refused to pay his tithe to the church.
 As a result, goods were seized from the hall.
 This is remembered by the Tithe memorial opposite the church, on which it is inscribed (the inscription contains the spelling mistake "commerate" instead of "commemorate"):